(un)framing vision

 Forming compositions requires more than just looking, it’s vision with care and deliberation.
 Just as a frame encloses an image, it opens up an infinite range of new ones.

-Striking configurations were created by scanning three single cut-out paper frames over photographs inside various library books.
-The selective and playful subtraction of the photos through a circle, square and rectangle lense results in a compilation of compositions within compositions that demonstrate the infinite possibilities of careful looking.
+The configurations in this book were created by scanning cut-out paper frames over pages of library photo-books.
+The selective and playful subtraction of the photographs through a circle, square and rectangle paper lense, results in a compilation of compositions within compositions that demonstrate the infinite possibilities of careful looking.

 9.5”x13”